Calling all conscious travellers.

 5. Do as the locals do

 While it’s easy to fall into tourist trap activities, there’s plenty of ways to experience your destination through a local lens.
 Engage with communities by visiting local markets, attending cultural festivals, and supporting neighbourhood establishments such as cafes and restaurants.

 Conscious travel decisions don’t have to be limited to where you stay, what you do and how you do it; it can be the primary purpose of your holiday.

 Spend a few days (or weeks) with a local community and learn how remote locations and cultures are adapting to sustainable ways of living.
 Learn firsthand how different communities preserve the environment, support sustainable practices, and contribute to creating harmonious coexistence between humans and nature.

 By prioritising conscious travel, you can transform your holiday into purpose-driven experiences that leave lasting impact on both you and the places you visit.
 If voluntourism sounds like your perfect conscious travel match, read more here.

 7. Leave nothing but footprints

 Repeat after us: “Take only memories, leave only footprints.”
-Make this your holiday mantra to ensure your conscious holiday remains environmentally friendly from start to finish.
+Make this your holiday mantra to ensure your conscious holiday remains environmentally-friendly from start to finish.

-9. Choose off-peak
+9. Travel off-peak